mau-arrieta/Doc-Anonymizer/README.md

 A custom collate function has been defined to stack images into batch tensors and convert the list of encoded labels into tensors, enabling efficient and streamlined data feeding during model training.

+### Metrics defined for evaluation

+#### Character Error Rate (CER)

+CER is calculated based on the concept of Levenshtein distance, which counts the minimum number of character-level operations required to transform the ground truth text (also called the reference text) into the OCR output.
+It is represented by the formula:
+CER = (S+D+I)/N, where S = Number of Substitutions, D = Number of Deletions, I = Number of Insertions, N = Number of characters in reference text (aka ground truth).
+The output of this equation represents the percentage of characters in the reference text that was incorrectly predicted in the OCR output.
+The lower the CER value (with 0 being a perfect score), the better the performance of the OCR model.

+#### Word Accuracy @k

+Word accuracy @ k measures the proportion of word predictions that match the ground truth with up to k character differences (i.e. edit distance tolerance).
+-	This metric is useful when small typos are acceptable, providing a more flexible evaluation aligned with user-perceived correctness in OCR tasks.
+-	Additionally, it can be used in further applications such as identifying the most similar word within a distance of k, which is helpful for known error correction or approximate matching in post-processing pipelines.

 ### Architecture

 In this project, different OCR model architectures have been explored, depending on how the input image is processed and decoded into text.
 The main approaches considered are: